terraform-cloud-aws-modules/s3/README.md

 You have to declare variables from tfvars file like:

     variable "profile" {
       type        = string
       description = "provider profile"
     }

     variable "region" {
       type        = string
       description = "provider region"
     }

+    variable "tags" {
+        type        = map
+        description = "Tags used for AWS resources"
+    }

 ### outputs.tf

-You can use the outputs from the module here like:
+You can use the outputs from the module in this file like:

     output "bucket_id" {
         value = module.s3.this_s3_bucket_id